Azure/aml-real-time-ai/README.md

 ## How to get access

 Azure ML Hardware Accelerated Models is currently in preview.
-You must apply for quota by following the instructions below.

 ### Step 1: Create an Azure ML workspace